Cephyr S3: S3-compatible object storage¶

 Access management¶

 By default, buckets are owned by the project and any user can read and write to any bucket.
-PI of a project can alter this by attaching different policies at the help desk.
+The PI of the project can alter this by attaching different policies at the help desk page.

-Project members with IAM access (only PI by default) can create extra users in a project to, for example, grant access to an automatic workflow.
-This can be done in the help desk or through the IAM API.
+Project members with IAM access (only PI by default) can create extra (non-SUPR) users in a project as well, for example, to grant access to an automatic workflow.
+This can be done at the help desk page or through the IAM API.

 Bucket policy¶